 Heart Specialist Doctor in Hyderabad – Dr. Sarat Chandra is one of the leading heart specialist doctors and the best cardiologist in Hyderabad

-What if you experience a heart attack and don’t have chest pain at all or the symptoms including chest pain is less dramatic.
+What if you experience a heart attack and don’t have chest pain at all or are the symptoms including chest pain is less dramatic.
 Everyone recognizes a heart attack with a sudden, severe, squeezing chest pain, but in absence of chest pain, recognizing a heart attack becomes confusing – which means, you don’t even know that it is a heart attack – such a heart attack can become life-threatening.

-Silent Heart Attack facts
+Silent Heart Attack Signs are Different

 Some people after having experienced a silent heart attack recollect that they had mistaken their heart attack for heartburn, indigestion, muscle pain, nausea, or a bad case of flu.
 They may have less serious flu-like symptoms such as sneezing, cough, and weakness.